All Episodes

 It's what Pelosi's saying.

-It's not and isn't this typical of these people.
+And isn't this typical of these people?

 Well, you know, I'm not a supporter of superdelegates.

-I am one, but I don't support well, then resign.
+I am one, but I don't support.

-You know, give away your superdelegate status.
+You know, give away your super delegate status.

 Maybe she can't.